 International trademark registration is not just about counterfeit goods.
 There are now hundreds of new generic top level domains (gTLD’s) coming on board.
 Country specific domain endings combined are another source of trademark infringement.
 When your own trademark finds its way into a domain name in a foreign country, or one of the new generic top level domains it can be a problem to shut down without that local registration.
 So just how do clients protect themselves?

 Two examples of international trademark registration

-Let’s review the real life stories of two clients.
-The first, I’ll call Eric.
+Let’s review the real life stories of two clients to learn when a foreign registration became important.
+The first client I’ll call Eric.
 Eric, a successful Hollywood composer, launched a software company called MUSIC SOUNDS.
 The company developed libraries of sounds music professionals include in their own original sound recordings.
 Eric launched MUSIC SOUNDS using Facebook, giving away thousands of free samples of sounds from the library.
 This drove traffic to the company website where the full library of sounds could be purchased.
-While US sales were beyond expectations, purchases of MUSIC SOUNDS by buyers outside the US exceeded six figures within the first year.
+While US sales were beyond his wildest expectations, purchases of MUSIC SOUNDS by buyers outside the US exceeded six figures within the first year.
 MUSIC SOUNDS needed protection in Europe almost immediately.